garrandall/popular-music-data/tracks/just-tah-let-u-know-eazy-e.md

 It's still the C-P-T, nuthin more, nuthin less
 On a quest to put that bomb in my chest
-Coz them busta-ass niggaz can't see what I'm sayin They think the E be playin (What ?)
+Coz them busta-ass niggas can't see what I'm sayin They think the E be playin (What ?)
 But I ain't givin up nuthin but this glock in yo mouth So recognize that and get yo punk ass knocked out
 So if you wanna ride nigga jump on in
 Sip a cup o' gin.
-Ain't no friends when it come to ends So no hard feelings when you niggaz be dealin
+Ain't no friends when it come to ends So no hard feelings when you niggas be dealin
 With the original Compton criminal
 Coz the only thing poppin is a snaps
 And ain't no fun when a nigga be tap perhaps
 But a nigga like the E ain't trippin though
-I'm just here tah let U niggaz know...
+I'm just here tah let U niggas know...

 You have your own freedom of choice
 So you do what the fuck you feel like doin